Minagera/CyberPatriot/CyberPatriot/Linux/VM-Setup/README.md

+# Linux VM Setup for CyberPatriot

+This directory contains instructions and scripts for setting up Linux VMs for CyberPatriot exercises and scenarios.

+## Quick Start

+1. Download the appropriate setup script (e.g., `corporate-server-breach.sh`).
+2. Follow the README instructions to prepare your VM.
+3. Take a snapshot before distributing to cadets or starting an exercise.

+## Customization

+- Edit setup scripts to adjust scenario difficulty or add/remove vulnerabilities.
+- Update usernames, passwords, or IP addresses as needed for your training environment.
+- Use the provided README templates to document scenario details for cadets.

+## Troubleshooting

+- See the troubleshooting section in each scenario README for common issues.
+- If a script fails, check for correct OS version, sufficient disk space, and network connectivity.
+- Use VM snapshots to quickly reset to a clean state.

+## Example Scenarios

+- "Corporate Server Breach": Simulates a post-compromise environment for incident response training.
+- "Ordinary Day": Presents a system with subtle, non-obvious security issues for advanced practice.

+*VM setup scripts are unique and designed for CyberPatriot training.
+Always test your VM images before distributing to cadets!*

 # CyberPatriot Linux VM Setup: "Corporate Server Breach" Scenario

 This document outlines the setup process for the "Corporate Server Breach" Linux VM, designed for CyberPatriot incident response training.
 This VM simulates a realistic post-compromise environment tailored for cadet skill development.